 Is Uber in Costa Rica safe?

 Uber is a safe ride-sharing platform application to use in general.
-This is testifiable especially if you have been a user of the app in other locations other than Costa Rica.
+This is testifiable, especially if you have been a user of the app in locations other than Costa Rica.

 Uber is a safe way to get from one place to another because you can conveniently set your location and monitor whether you are going the right way.